SolarKnightsRacing/1_solaris/ADL/0005-Part-Numbering-Schema.md

 * Good, because part numbers are still very short
 * Good, because part numbers will self-organize when listed alphabetically
 * Neutral, because it must be paired with some sort of description schema if read out-of-context
 * Neutral, because every part must belong to one, and only one, subsystem.
-This can be viewed as a good or bad thing depending on if you value the benefits of having distinct responsibilities for each sub-system.
+This can be viewed as a good or bad thing, depending on if you value the benefits of having distinct responsibilities for each sub-system.

 ## More Information
 ### Sol-El-1234-5 (AAA-BB-CDEF-G)
-AAA -> Vehicle Name abbriviated \
+AAA -> Vehicle Name abbreviated \
-BB  -> Subsystem abbriviated \
+BB  -> Subsystem abbreviated \
 C   -> Top Level Assembly Identifier \
 D   -> Sub-Assembly Identifier \
 E   -> Sub-Sub-Assembly Identifier \
 F   -> Sub-Sub-Sub-Assembly Identifier \
 G   -> Part Identifier

-#### AAA -> Vehicle Name abbriviated
+#### AAA -> Vehicle Name abbreviated
-The vehicle's name abbriviated to 3 characters. \
+The vehicle's name abbreviated to 3 characters. \
 Ex.
 Solaris -> Sol

-#### BB -> Subsystem abbriviated
+#### BB -> Subsystem abbreviated
-The subsystem the part belongs to abbriviated to 2 characters. \
+The subsystem the part belongs to abbreviated to 2 characters. \
 Ex. **Ch**assis -> **Ch** \
 Ex. **El**ectrical -> **El** \
 Ex. **Er**gonomics -> **Er** \